-How could Jesus Christ possibly be our high priest if He was not of the tribe of Levi?
-It is because God has made Him a priest after the order of Melchizedek, not the order of Levi:
+How could Jesus Christ possibly be our high priest if He wasn't from the tribe of Levi?
+It's because God made Him a priest after the order of Melchizedek, not the order of Levi:

 Psalm 110:4: "The LORD hath sworn, and will not repent, Thou art a priest for ever after the order of Melchizedek."